mdwaquarahmad/fortune500-rag/README.md

 - Built with LangChain for RAG pipeline orchestration
 - Utilizes Chroma DB for vector storage
 - Uses Streamlit for the user interface and matplotlib for visualization
-- Python document libraries including PyPDF2, python-docx, and python-pptx for specialized document processing
+- Python document libraries including pypdf, python-docx, python-pptx, and pytesseract for specialized document processing
 - NumPy & Pandas for data manipulation and analysis capabilities in evaluation system
 - Matplotlib for visualization tools that help represent evaluation metrics